yktoo/yktoo.com/content/blog/0323/index.en.md

 We came to the centre with a specific goal in mind.
 We were told about a free guided tour similar to the [Sofian one][post:322#free-sofia-tour], which was called [Free Plovdiv Tour](http://www.freeplovdivtour.com/).
 Likewise it's also two hours long and is held twice to three times a day.

-The tour starts at the above fountain, right in front of the City-Hall (//Община// in Bulgarian):
+The tour starts at the above fountain, right in front of the City-Hall ({{< fl "Община" >}} in Bulgarian):
 ![](img:3.bp.blogspot.com/-_GryGceGaKE/WQ3-d_qJd-I/AAAAAAAAp5I/Kh5qc_E_lgkKz5Wd2fAoT-jBtt9Xh07SACPcB/s1600/dsc05146.picasaweb.jpg:a "Plovdiv City-Hall.")

 Our guide was an enthusiast historian and a student [Ilia Iliev](https://www.facebook.com/profile.php?id=100001670580619).
-Here he is telling us about a mascot of Plovdiv, the feeble-minded yet benevolent Milio (//Мильо//), in the old days known to the whole city:
+Here he is telling us about a mascot of Plovdiv, the feeble-minded yet benevolent Milio ({{< fl "Мильо" >}}), in the old days known to the whole city:
 ![](img:1.bp.blogspot.com/-woYauLLSy98/WQ3-dxpbYtI/AAAAAAAAp5I/TNbRG8Nx3R4OqIBx6LmXyUS-9qnwyg75ACPcB/s1600/dsc05147.picasaweb.jpg:a "Ilia Iliev.")

 Milio died from pneumonia in 1984, in poverty, and was commemorated in 2000's with a monument set at the same place he used to sit: